grecuandrei/java-backend-starter-impl/README.md

 - Pagination and sorting are implemented for fetching products and users.
 - The Pageable interface from Spring Data JPA is used for this purpose.

+## Filtering
+- Custom filtration is implemented with the help of Specification class
+- Custom Response and Query Classes

 ## Authentication and Authorization
 - JWT authentication is implemented.
 - Role-based access control with roles such as USER and ADMIN.